 Semana Santa, or Holy Week is the week leading up to Easter Sunday.
 This Spanish tradition arrived with the Spaniards to Guatemala in 1524 and 500 years later, Guatemala holds one of the most elaborate celebrations in the world commemorating the passion, crucifixion and resurrection of Jesus Christ.

 The Feast of Saint Thomas draws international tourists with its colorful pageantry, dancing and fireworks, but at its heart is a religious celebration melding Catholic and indigenous traditions.
 This week-long celebration honors Saint Thomas, the patron saint of Chichicastenango, Guatemala.

 Language: Spanish is the official language of Guatemala spoken by 93% of the population.
-Besides Spanish, other languages spoken here include English, French and Chinese.
+21 Mayan languages, one indigenous language, and one Arawakan language are also spoken.

 Currency: Guatemalan Quetzal.

 Visa: Travelers arriving from the European Union, USA, Canada, Australia and the UK can get a visa upon arrival allowing them to stay in Guatemala for up to 90 days.
 Use these free online visa checker and calculator tools so you know if a visa for Guatemala is required (which may depend on the country you are from) and how long it will take to process your visa and the cost.